 At this time of year we have many opportunities to eat delicious food as we gather to celebrate the winter holidays with our friends and families.
 During New Year’s many of our temple members will enjoy traditional Japanese dishes like ozōni stew or the traditional osechi menu.
 When we eat these traditional Japanese dishes we feel a deep connection to the past and the lives of those who have come before.
 This past year I had the opportunity to try mizuame, a thick, sugary syrup that has been enjoyed by Japanese children for centuries.

-It was the first time tasting mizuame, but I had been curious about it since first hearing of it in an apocryphal story about the Zen Buddhist monk Ikkyu Sōjun Zenji (1394–1481).
+It was my first time tasting mizuame, but I had been curious about it since first hearing of it in an apocryphal story about the Zen Buddhist monk Ikkyu Sōjun Zenji (1394–1481).
 Ikkyu was a contemporary of Rennyo Shonin (1415-1499) the eighth abbot of our mother temple, the Hongwanji.
 Ikkyu and Rennyo were renowned Buddhist priests active in the Kyoto area, and while there are no authoritative historical records of their relationship, legend has it that they were good Dharma friends.

 Ikkyu is said to have been an unrecognized son of the Emperor Go-Komatsu (1377–1433).
 His mother left him in the care of a temple in Kyoto at the age of six to be raised as a monk.
 The tales of Ikkyu’s youthful exploits and sharp wit continue to delight and inspire children and adults in Japan to this day.